MrNewb/MrNewbWeaponTints/README.md

-# Welcome to the Ox Inventory Weapon Tints and Serial Removals Readme
+# MrNewbWeaponTints

-In this repository, you'll find a collection of weapon tints and a handy item for removing serial numbers in the context of Ox Inventory.
+In this repository, you'll find a collection of weapon tints and a handy item for removing serial numbers in Ox_Inventory.
 These resources are provided with the intention of aiding others in their projects.
-It's important to note that these resources are offered for free, and I kindly request that you refrain from selling them as a sign of respect for the collaborative spirit of the community.
+It's important to note that this resource is offered for free, and I request that you refrain from selling this as a sign of respect for the collaborative spirit of the community.

-## Purpose

-The purpose of this release is to contribute to the community by sharing useful code snippets that enhance the functionality of Ox Inventory.
-Despite its modest size, this release serves a valuable purpose in customizing weapon tints and facilitating serial removals within the inventory system.

 ## Usage
+These weapon tints offer a customizable weapon tint system for in-game use, enhancing the visual experience of weapons.
+Additionally, the included "Heavy File" item allows for the removal of serial numbers from weapons.
+With these features, server owners can not only enrich gameplay but also potentially monetize their server through enhanced customization options.

-To integrate these resources into your project, follow these steps:
+To integrate this resource into your project, follow these steps:

 ### Installation Guide